 Every TV writer needs a sample, and that sample needs to be a TV pilot.
 In other words, that's season one, episode one of your yet-to-be-made TV series.
+Technically, you should have two TV pilots in your arsenal, but if you're just starting out, just focus on your first one.

-Breaking Bad Pilot
+Breaking Bad TV Pilot

-From the exciting cold open, in which Walter White prepares a video for his family and prepares to die, to the set up of his family and his place in life, career and all, to the even more exciting conclusion when we catch up to the cold open, this pilot does everything you need to do in a drama pilot.
+You probably already knew this was going to be on the list.
+It's as close to perfect as a pilot can get.
+From the exciting cold open, in which Walter White prepares a video for his family and prepares to die, to the set-up, in which we learn about his family, his abandoned aspirations, and his current station as a down and out high school chemistry teacher, to the even more exciting conclusion when we catch up to the cold open, this pilot does everything you need to do in a drama pilot.

 However, one word of caution... the flash forward employed in the cold open was so powerfully used here that many pilots afterwards tried to employ it to lesser effect, and it became kind of a trope.
 So, be wary of using that same device in yours.